HHS/HHS-BizFlow/README.md

 ### Usage
 The deployed module can be run on demand as a stand alone application.
+For test run, assuming that the module is already built by ANT script following the build instruction above, you may use ANT script with run target.

+	ant run

 For regular usage in server environment, it is expected to be executed periodically by a cron job.